dell/csm-docs/content/docs/csidriver/installation/helm/unity.md

     **Note**:
       * ArrayId corresponds to the serial number of Unity array.
       * Unity Array username must have role as Storage Administrator to be able to perform CRUD operations.
+      * If the user is using complex K8s version like "v1.21.3-mirantis-1", use below kubeVersion check in helm/csi-unity/Chart.yaml file.
+            kubeVersion: ">= 1.21.0-0 < 1.24.0-0"

 2. Copy the `helm/csi-unity/values.yaml` into a file named `myvalues.yaml` in the same directory of `csi-install.sh`, to customize settings for installation.